St. Louis Board of Aldermen: Committees

+As of April 2025, the Board of Aldermen has seven standing committees.

 Qualifications

-To become an alderman one must be a registered voter, twenty-five years of age, have been a United States citizen for at least five years, a resident of the city, and for one year a resident of the ward from which elected.
+To become an alderperson, one must be a registered voter, twenty-five years of age, have been a United States citizen for at least five years, a resident of the city for three years, and for one year a resident of the ward from which elected.
 The President must be at least thirty years of age and a city resident for at least five years.

-Current members
+Membership

+While the office of alderperson is officially nonpartisan, all incumbents are either Democrats or independents.
+The last Republican to hold a Board seat lost re-election in 2011.
+The current composition of the Board was sworn in on April 15, 2025.

 List of presidents

 The president presides at all the meeting, preserves decorum and determines all questions of order.
 The president appoints standing and special committees and serves as an equal member of all committees.
 The president assigns bills to appropriate committees and refers bills, when ready, to the Engrossment Committee.
 The president directs action from the broad elevated podium in the front and center of the semi-circulate position.